tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 **What did you get done in the last 24 hours?**

-Yesterday we finalised the readme, tweaking parts of it making it more presentable.
+Yesterday we finalised the T3A2-A README, tweaking parts of it and making it more presentable.

 We also initialised the file structure for the front end, planned out folders and files for each component and gather extra resources on how to implement them.

 **What blockers/issues are you having?**

-We are currently working on implementing some CSS to make created components function and implementing a carousel to display news
+We are currently working on implementing some CSS to make created components function and implementing a carousel to display news which is proving challenging.

-**What blockers/issues are you having?**
+**What do you plan to do in the next 24 hours?**

 We will work through the block of the carousel and implement and style it to fit the wireframe reference.

-In addition, we will set up the back end including the database and API routing
+In addition, we will set up the back end including the database and API routing.

 **What is one thing you have learned?**